digitalocean/navigators-guide/book/03-backup/ch07-data-integrity.md

 Block Storage is literally a block of storage.
 You run a file system on top of the device and it the Droplet interprets it just as it would an additional hard drive on a physical server.
 This also means that you not only have to be mindful of the file system, but the size of the Volume as well.  **What if the file system has some level of corruption?** _The data is copied in multiple places of the storage cluster, but it is corrupted at the file system level and you have multiple copies of bad data._ If you resize the Volume, you also have to expand the file system as well.
 What if you used storage for thousands of images or for organizing logs?
 Object Storage using Spaces on DigitalOcean may be a better storage option.

-Just as the previous example showed, redundancy of storage is not a substitute for backing up data.
+Just as the local Droplet storage example showed, redundancy of storage is not a substitute for backing up data.
 What if a change was made to the only copy of a file, or a file was removed from a Volume when there was no backups?
 We will cover more aspects of data backup and recovery in the next chapter.

 #####  Storage Checklist
 <table>